 Taxable Social Security Base Amounts

-Filing Status Base Amount
+Filing Status B ase Amount

-Single, Head of Household, or Qualifying
+Single, Head of Household, or Qualifying Surviving Spouse \$ 25,000

-Widow(er) \$25,000

-Married Filing Separately and lived apart from
+Married Filing Separately and lived apart from spouse

-spouse all year \$25,000
+all year \$25,000

 Married Filing Jointly \$32,000

 Married Filing Separately \$0

-Worksheet to Determine if Benefits May Be Taxable A) Amount of Social Security or Railroad Retirement Benefits A) B) One-half of amount on line A B) C) Taxable pensions, wages, interest, dividends, and other taxable income C) D) Tax-exempt interest plus any exclusions from , income D) E) Add lines B, C, and D E)

-If the amount on line E is less than or equal to the base amount, none of the benefits are taxable.
+Worksheet to Determine if Benefits May Be Taxable A) Amount of Social Security or Railroad Retirement Benefits A) B) One-half of amount on line A B) C) Taxable pensions, wages, interest, dividends, and other taxable income C) D) Tax-exempt interest plus any exclusions from incom e.
+D) E) Add lines B, C, and D E) If the amount on line E is less than or equal to the base an the benefits are taxable.
 If the amount on line E is more than the base amount, some of the benefits may be taxable.